 How do I author my own questions for an assessment?

 Step 1: USATestprep allows you to incorporate your own questions on assessments.
 You can author these questions ahead of time.
 From the Favorites tab, click the "Create New Question" link.
+For any questions you author, you can filter those questions by test, domain, or element.

 Step 2: Select the test (subject area) and standard you are writing this question for.